 What Does the Volkswagen Factory Warranty Offer?

 As with other makes/models of vehicles, once you purchase a new VW and leave the dealership’s lot, your Volkswagen’s new vehicle limited warranty kicks in to help protect the driver from unexpected repairs.
-Drivers get four years or 50,000 miles of bumper-to-bumper coverage and two years or 20,000 miles of factory-covered maintenance (with most 2020 and 2021 models).
+Drivers get four years or 50,000 miles of bumper-to-bumper coverage and two years or 20,000 miles of factory-covered maintenance (with most 2020-2022 models).

 Volkswagen designs its warranty plan to protect you from paying out-of-pocket expenses during your first years of ownership when you take your car in for a scheduled checkup.
 Apart from the standard bumper-to-bumper coverage, VW owners also receive: